 Mentor International was founded in 1994 by HM Queen Silvia of Sweden in collaboration with members of the World Health Organization, originally working in the field of drug use and substance abuse prevention.

 Our work has been recognized by the United Nations Office on Drugs & Crime, the Organization of American States and the Council of Europe.
 Mentor is represented in countries across three continents.
-Collectively, Mentor has implemented projects in over 80 countries, impacting more than 6 million youth.
+Collectively, Mentor has implemented projects in over 80 countries, impacting millions of youth.